Tank-ACiD/realterrain/README.md

 - admin priv for using the settings tool

 ### Changelog
+#### 0.0.4
+- select layer files in game from a dropdown
+- made luafilesystem a dependency

 #### 0.0.3
 - switched to luarocks "magick" library
 - included a biome painting layer, broke the "cover" layer into roads and water layers